IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Create a Dataset with a Dataset Type (Software, etc.)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+By default, datasets are given the type "dataset" but if your installation had added additional types (see :ref:`api-add-dataset-type`), you can specify the type.

-Follow :ref:`api-create-dataset` as normal but include a line like `"datasetType": "software"` in your JSON.
+Follow :ref:`api-create-dataset` as normal but include a line like ``"datasetType": "software"`` in your JSON.
 You can check which types are supported by your installation using the :ref:`api-list-dataset-types` API endpoint.

 Here is an example JSON file for reference: :download:`dataset-create-software.json <../_static/api/dataset-create-software.json>`.